aerobatic/website/content/docs/configuration.md

 The [http-proxy](/docs/plugins/http-proxy) is an example of a plugin that handles the request directly, so any plugins appearing after it will not get executed (provided the `path` is a match).
 The [http-headers](/docs/plugins/http-headers) plugin, on the other hand, adds some headers to the response, then passes execution along to the next one in the pipeline.

-{{% alert warning %}}
+{{% alert tip %}}
-**TIP** This req / res pipeline pattern will be familiar to developers that have worked with [Rack](http://rack.github.io/) or [Express](http://expressjs.com/en/guide/using-middleware.html) middleware.
+This req / res pipeline pattern will be familiar to developers that have worked with [Rack](http://rack.github.io/) or [Express](http://expressjs.com/en/guide/using-middleware.html) middleware.
 Aerobatic itself is built atop Express.
 While it's somewhat helpful to understand the concept of middleware flow, no experience with Node.js or Ruby is required to deploy websites on Aerobatic.
 {{% /alert %}}

 #### Declaring plugins